The Lubbock Story

 Since those early days, Charlie has mentored countless new entrepreneurs with the many lessons learned from his business ventures.
 When he heard about Lemonade Day’s vision to empower today’s youth to become tomorrow’s entrepreneurs, they had him at “hello.”
 Charlie became Lubbock’s first City Champion, and the Hamiltons donated the initial seed money to put Lubbock on the Lemonade Day city map.

 The first year was a whirlwind, pulling a year-long project off in only a few short months.
-Glenda Mathis, the Executive Director of the YWCA, and her team, led by right hand Communications Director Jana Hunter, were perfect partners to execute all of the events, registration, and details.
+Glenda Mathis, the Executive Director of the YWCA, and her team, were perfect partners to execute all of the events, registration, and details.
 The YWCA organized hundreds of registration events and became the training partner for volunteers and other nonprofit youth-serving organizations across the community.
 Events were held to engage Boy Scouts, Girl Scouts, Boys and Girls Clubs, churches, schools, youth groups, and the thirty-one YWCA after school programs.
-Cathy Landtroop of Landtroop Strategies was recruited as the mouthpiece.
-Her public relations and marketing firm got the message out that started a snowball down the hill.
+Cathy Landtroop, CEO/Founder of Landtroop Strategies, was recruited as the mouthpiece.
+Her public relations and marketing firm got the message out that started a snowball effect.
 Three thousand youth were registered that first year and many local business, political, and media partners jumped on board to make it a raging success.

 Local youth learned how to set a goal, find an investor, make a plan and a budget, select a location, work really hard, provide good customer service and make a profit.
 After paying their investor back with interest, they learned to spend some of their profits, save some for a rainy day, and share some with their community.
 As an added benefit, thousands of dollars were donated back to area charities through the generosity of hundreds of new small business owners.